Sport in Albania: Weightlifting

+Albanian Achievements in Weightlifting

 Wrestling

 Wrestling has wide participation in Albania.
 The country made its debut in wrestling at the 2004 Summer Olympics in Athens, participating regularly since then in the Olympics and other competitions.
 Albania won so far five medals at the Mediterranean Games in wrestling with one of them gold, one silver and three times bronze, since their debut.

 Zelimkhan Abakarov is a Russian-born Albanian wrestler of Chechen origin.
 He is the best-known wrestler in Albania, and won the gold medal, in the Mediterranean Games, the first ever gold medal for Albania in wrestling.
 At the 2022 World Wrestling Championships in Belgrade he wrote history, as he became the first Albanian to win the gold medal in the men's freestyle 57 kg division.
 The next year he secured Albania's first medal at the Islamic Solidarity Games, as he won silver in the freestyle 65 kg division.
+In the following year Zelimkhan Abakarov would win his second medal with bronze this time at the 2023 World Wrestling Championships in Belgrade in the Men's freestyle 57 kg category.
+He also led Albania to another success as he won silber at the 2023 European Wrestling Championships held in Zagreb.
+Abakarov secured another silver medal at the following European Wrestling Championships held in Romania.

 Sahit Prizreni is a well-known wrestler from Albania.
 He is a bronze medalist from 2007 in Baku.
+Being the first ever Medalist for Albania at the World Wrestling Championships.
 He competed for the second time for Albania in the Summer Olympics in 2008 in Beijing.
 Prizreni advanced to the round of 16 in the men's freestyle 60 kg category where he lost to Bazar Bazarguruev from Kyrgyzstan.
 After that he won the silver medal at the 2011 European Wrestling Championships in Dortmund.